-Who don’t like a gift?
-When you have your birthday, of course you want some gifts from your friend.
+Who doesn’t like receiving a gift?
+When you have your birthday, of course, you want some gifts from your friend.
 In Japan, anything is not allowed to be given.
 What it means then.
 It means that there are some believes that it is impolite to give such kind these things.

-3. The other things that should not be given to Japanese people are clocks, scissors, and knives, which are th symbol of time running out and cutting the relationship respectively.
+The other things that should not be given to Japanese people are clocks, scissors, and knives, which are the symbol of time running out and cutting the relationship respectively.

-4. It is also impolite to give lilies, lotus blossoms, and camellias, because of they are associated with funerals.
+It is also impolite to give lilies, lotus blossoms, and camellias, because of they are associated with funerals.
 White flowers of any kind should be avoided.
 There is also a superstition that potted plants encourage sickness.
-Although it is quote common to bring a flower when you see somebody in hospital, please notice not to bring such as white flower and potted flower.
+Although it is quite common to bring a flower when you see somebody in a hospital, please notice not to bring such as white flower and a potted flower.
 It is because of the bad meaning about those things.

-Those are the things that should be avoided as a gift when you want to give to your friends at Japan.
+Those are the things that should be avoided as a gift when you want to give to your friends in Japan.